Wondering what Croatia is famous for? The list is actually pretty long, and some of the items on it might surprise you!

 What’s even better is that all the places are so different from one another, and they each offer something unique to the travelers.
 Whether you prefer sandy beaches, stone beaches, private beaches, public beaches or secluded bays, you will have no trouble finding something to your liking in Croatia.

 One of the most famous beaches in the country is Zlatni Rat, on the island of Brač.
 It’s featured on pretty much every Croatia pamphlet for tourists, and for good reasons – the beach is absolutely stunning, and its shape actually changes depending on the wind.
 It is wonderful, unique and breathtaking – but it’s also worth noting that there’s not an inch of natural shade on that pretty white sand.

 Dubrovnik is famous for many different things, and it could actually take up several spots on this list.
 It is one of Croatia’s most historically important cities, with the ancient Old Town and its majestic walls.
+It is no surprise then that it is classified as a UNESCO World Heritage site.
 Dubrovnik is also one of the country’s most expensive and luxurious towns, which is why it attracts so many A-list celebs.

 Whether it’s Roman Abramovich stopping by just to fuel up his super yacht or Beyonce and Jay-Z enjoying a romantic getaway together, Dubrovnik catches the attention of the tabloids fairly often.

 Something else that put this town on the map for travelers was Game of Thrones – Dubrovnik was the main filming location for King’s Landing, and as such is featured throughout several seasons of the popular show.
 If you got over that godawful ending and are ready to nostalgically reminisce about the good times, you can even go on a Game of Thrones tour and see all the parts of Dubrovnik that were featured on the show.